 December 8-9, 2007.
 The purpose of this visit is an overnight return

 2. (U) Embassy understands that country clearance is the only

 assistance required at this time.
-Interpol/NZ Police have been
+NZ Interpol/NZ Police has been

 informed of this visit.